Sayo Yamamoto

-Sayo Yamamoto (山本 沙代, Yamamoto Sayo) is a Japanese anime director.
+Sayo Yamamoto (山本 沙代, Yamamoto Sayo) is a Japanese anime director and storyboard artist.
 She is known for directing the critically acclaimed anime series Michiko & Hatchin, Yuri!!! on Ice, and Lupin the Third: The Woman Called Fujiko Mine.
 After graduating from the College of Art and Design in Tokyo, she began work at Studio Madhouse, where she had her directing debut at age 25.

 Fujiko Mine was awarded the "New Face" award from the Japan Media Arts Festival in 2012.

 Career

 Education and early work

 During her time at the College of Art and Design, Yamamoto focused her attention on animation, as she felt less interested in the other things she was being taught.
 Her student project was an animation about samurai using actor, and frequent Akira Kurosawa collaborator, Toshiro Mifune as an inspiration.
 While in the process of looking for a job after graduation, she showed this work to director Satoshi Kon.
 Enthusiastic about her potential, Kon intended to hire her to work on his second feature Millennium Actress, but studio politics eventually caused her to leave the project.

-She had her debut at Studio Madhouse working as storyborder on the X television series headed by Madhouse director Yoshiaki Kawajiri.
+She had her debut at Studio Madhouse working as storyboarder on the X television series headed by Madhouse director Yoshiaki Kawajiri.
 Soon after, she would have her first collaboration with directors Takeshi Koike and Katsuhito Ishii on the original video animation Trava: Fist Planet.
 Yamamoto had her directing debut in three episodes of the series Dragon Drive.
 It was during her time at Madhouse that she began her work on anime opening and ending animations, which she would go on to direct for many other projects.

 Yamamoto has stated that it was during her work on Samurai Champloo where she felt she was first able to truly express herself.
 Samurai Champloo also marks the first time she worked with frequent collaborators, director Shinichirō Watanabe and writer Dai Satō.